Leasing 16 mins reading

 Yousign is perfect for SMBs in industries that rely on secure, compliant digital agreements, such as real estate, education, and software.

-Teams handling sales, HR, or procurement will find its intuitive interface helpful for expediting workflows.
-It’s also ideal for organizations with flexible options, from basic OTP authentication to in-depth video ID verification for sensitive documents.
+Teams handling sales, HR, or procurement will find their intuitive interface especially helpful for expediting workflows.
+It’s also ideal for organizations requiring flexible options, from basic OTP authentication to in-depth video ID verification for sensitive documents.

 From managing leases to finalizing NDAs, Yousign offers an efficient electronic lease signing and contract management approach without compromising compliance or security.